-"Congress enacted RFRA in 1993 in order to provide very broad protection for religious liberty," Hobby Lobby, 134 S. Ct. at 2760, a liberty essential to our country's constitutional tradition, albeit with boundaries difficult to define, see id. at 2785 (Kennedy, J., concurring).
+"Congress enacted RFRA in 1993 in order to provide very broad protection for religious liberty," Hobby Lobby, 134 S.Ct. at 2760, a liberty essential to our country's constitutional tradition, albeit with boundaries difficult to define, see id. at 2785 (Kennedy, J., concurring).
 The Court today makes causation one of those boundaries.
 Even assuming this boundary, however, the self-insured plaintiffs in this case, with the exception of the Little Sisters plaintiffs, have clearly shown how their compelled act will cause their plan beneficiaries to receive objected-to coverage that they could not otherwise receive.
-Therefore, I dissent from the Court's holding regarding these self-insured plaintiffs.
-Even assuming a causation requirement, I would still hold these self-insured plaintiffs have shown a substantial likelihood of success on the merits of their RFRA claim and that the other requirements for a preliminary injunction are met.
-I would therefore affirm the district court's denial of a preliminary injunction in Little Sisters, 6 F. Supp.
-3d 1225, affirm the district court's grant of a preliminary injunction in Reaching Souls, 2013 WL 6804259, and affirm in part (as to the self-insured plaintiffs: Southern Nazarene University and Mid-America University) and reverse in part (as to the insured plaintiffs: Oklahoma Baptist University and Oklahoma Wesleyan University) the district court's grant of a preliminary injunction; the district court's grant of a preliminary of the self-insured plaintiffs: Oklahoma Baptist University and Oklahoma Wesleyan University) the district court's grant of a preliminary injunction in Southern Nazarene, 2013 WL 6804265.
+Therefore, I dissent from the Court's holding self-insured regarding these plaintiffs. assuming a causation requirement, I would still hold self-insured plaintiffs have shown these substantial likelihood of success on the merits of their RFRA claim and that the other requirements for a preliminary injunction are met.
+I would therefore affirm the district court's denial of a preliminary injunction in Little Sisters, 6 F.Supp.3d 1225, affirm the district court's grant of a preliminary injunction in Reaching Souls, 2013 WL 6804259, and affirm in part (as to the self-insured plaintiffs: Southern Nazarene University and Mid-America University) and reverse in part (as to the insured plaintiffs: Oklahoma Baptist University and Oklahoma Wesleyan University) the district court's grant of a preliminary injunction in Southern Nazarene, 2013 WL 6804265.